CIS Tax Returns & Refunds in London - Online & Regular

 The Activation Code for Your Government Gateway Account: After the above process is complete, you will receive another letter from HMRC in the post with your activation code.
 You will need this code to complete the process of setting-up your account.
 You have to do it within the given time the code has an expiry date.

-Note that the CIS record is in addition to the self-assessment record, not in place of the self-employment record.
-This means that for those new to self-employment and CIS, there are two separate records.
+Note that the CIS record is in addition to the self-assessment record, not in place of the self-assessment record.
+This means that for those new to self-assessment tax and CIS, there are two separate records.
 However, both can be done at the same time.

 It is also possible to be a contractor and subcontractor at the same time.
 For example, if Mr. ABC, an electrician, is hired by a local builder to do some work, then his work would go to the CIS.
 If he outsourced some elements of his work himself to his friend, electrician DEF, because he wanted to get the job done faster, then he must also register as a contractor and pay Jenny under the CIS.